 Graduate and Muskingum Adult Program (MAP) tuition is charged on a per credit basis.
 Graduate students enrolled in nine or more credits are considered to be full-time; MAP students are full-time with twelve credits.
-Additional instructional, technology, and document editing and binding fees may be required of some courses or programs.
+Additional instructional and technology fees may be required of some courses or programs.
 To complete course registration, students must pay tuition before the beginning of each term.
-Information about the College's deferred payment plan is available in the Student Accounts Office or the Office of Student Financial Services.
+Information about the University's deferred payment plan is available in the Student Accounts Office or the Office of Student Financial Services.
+22 / Admission

-Tuition for 2008-2009 \$350 per semester hour of credit
+Tuition for 2010-2011 \$390 per semester hour of credit

-Special Fees
+Special Fees 1

-Matriculation Fee \$20
+Matriculation Fee

-Application for graduation \$25
+Application for graduation .

-M.A.E. project binding fee (additi

-\$15